jahangir842/LLMs-offline/ollama.md

 1. Installation of ollama
 2. Uninstallation of ollama
 3. Download and run a model
-4. Create a model from Modelfile
+4. Create a model from Modelfile (using GGUF model from hugging face)
 5. Delete a model
 6. Customize the model